Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 Though I sometimes I feel we need to improve how we portage, when I see something like them, I don't feel quite so bad.

+Saw many loons.
+One pair of let us paddle within 6 feet.

+On one of the portages, we met a couple and their seven-year-old and five-year-old girls.
+Mom made it known that both daughters were experienced voyageurs and &ldquo;portage queens&rdquo;.
+The older had made her first canoe trip at age 3 on Seagull Lake and said that she remembered how fun it was to portage to Alpine for a picnic.
+The younger raised her arms and yelled &ldquo;Yay!&rdquo; whenever mom or dad said &ldquo;portage queens&rdquo;.

 Had lunch on the west campsite on Robbins Island and took a 15 or 20 minute rest.
 It is a lovely site.

-The Little Knife portage was hidden by brush and was hard to find.
-It had the steepest climb&mdash;a real up-and-down.

 I had trouble finding the Knife Lake narrows.
-That is, I went to the right place but couldn't believe that what I was looking at was &ldquo;the narrows&rdquo; because it is really, really narrow&mdash;so small and rocky that we could barely float through it.
+That is, I went directly to the right place but couldn't believe that what I was looking at was &ldquo;the narrows&rdquo; because it is really, really narrow&mdash;so small and rocky that we could barely float through it.
 We stopped, looked at maps, and cursed for several minutes before realizing what I had seen had to be the narrows.

-We paddled into a headwind when we left camp on Carp, but then most of the day we were paddling in ideal conditions.
-The last couple of hours on Knife were challenging with quartering winds on the stern.
-Even so, we made great time, topping out at 5 mph for short stretches.
+The Little Knife Portage (Knife to Ottertrack) was hidden by brush and was hard to find.
+It had the steepest climb&mdash;a real up-and-down.

 BWCA portages tend to be easy to find, well-traveled, and well maintained.
 The portages today were no exception.